anazaim77/test-brik/README.md

 3. Start on your device
    - press a for android / emulator
-   - press 'i' for iOS / simulator
+   - press i for iOS / simulator